zenml-io/zenml/docs/book/user-guide/production-guide/cloud-orchestration.md

 ## Starting with a basic cloud stack

 The easiest cloud orchestrator to start with is the [Skypilot](https://skypilot.readthedocs.io/) orchestrator running on a public cloud.
-The advantage of Skypilot is that it simply provisions a VM on your cloud provider, which is the simplest way to get started on the cloud.
+The advantage of Skypilot is that it simply provisions a VM to execute the pipeline on your cloud provider.

 Coupled with Skypilot, we need a mechanism to package your code and ship it to the cloud for Skypilot to do its thing.
 ZenML uses [Docker](https://www.docker.com/) to achieve this.
-Every time you run a pipeline with a remote orchestrator, ZenML builds an image for the entire pipeline (and optionally each step of a pipeline depending on your [configuration](../advanced-guide/infrastructure-management/containerize-your-pipeline.md)).
+Every time you run a pipeline with a remote orchestrator, [ZenML builds an image](../advanced-guide/infrastructure-management/connect-your-git-repository.md) for the entire pipeline (and optionally each step of a pipeline depending on your [configuration](../advanced-guide/infrastructure-management/containerize-your-pipeline.md)).
 This image contains the code, requirements, and everything else needed to run the steps of the pipeline in any environment.
 ZenML then pushes this image to the container registry configured in your stack, and the orchestrator pulls the image when its ready to execute a step.

 To summarize, here is the broad sequence of events that happen when you run a pipeline with such a cloud stack:

 <figure><img src="../../.gitbook/assets/cloud_orchestration_run.png" alt=""><figcaption><p>Sequence of events that happen when running a pipeline on a full cloud stack.</p></figcaption></figure>

 1. The user runs a pipeline on the client machine.
+This executes the `run.py` script where ZenML reads the `@pipeline` function and understands what steps need to be executed.
 2. The client asks the server for the stack info, which returns it with the configuration of the cloud stack.
 3. Based on the stack info and pipeline specification, client builds and pushes image to the `container registry`.
 The image contains the environment needed to execute the pipeline and the code of the steps.
 4. The client creates a run in the `orchestrator`.
 For example, in the case of the [Skypilot](https://skypilot.readthedocs.io/) orchestrator, it creates a virtual machine in the cloud with some commands to pull and run a docker image from the specified container registry.